napari/napari/docs/community/governance.md

 The SC will be no less than three members and no more than five members, with a strong preference for an odd number to ensure a simple majority vote outcome is always possible, and a preference for five members to ensure a diversity of voices.
-A deadlocked votes of the SC will be postponed until there is an odd number of members and another vote can be held.
+All deadlocked votes of the SC will be postponed until there is an odd number of members and another vote can be held.
 A majority of the SC will not be employed by the same entity.
 One seat on the SC is reserved for a member elected by the [Institutional and Funding Partner Advisory Council](institutional-and-funding-partners),